ttag-org/ttag/docs/quickstart.md

 ## 1. Simple counter program

-Let's setup some simple JavaScript file `counter.js` and we want to setup localization process for it.
+Let's setup some simple JavaScript file `counter.js` and add localization process to it.

 ```js
 // counter.js